conan-io/docs/reference/config_files/global_conf.rst

 ^^^^^^^^^^^^^^^^^^^^^^^

 Absolute path to a folder where the Conan packages and the database of the packages will be stored.
-This folder will be the heaviest Conan storage folder, as it stores the binary packages dowloaded or created.
+This folder will be the heaviest Conan storage folder, as it stores the binary packages downloaded or created.

 .. code-block:: text
     :caption: *global.conf*